ityreh/fix-core/README.md

 mvn compile quarkus:dev
 ```

+Access the application website via http://0.0.0.0:8080.
 You can get the API description through an OpenAPI specification via http://localhost:8080/openapi and you can test the API with Swagger UI via http://localhost:8080/swagger-ui.

 ### Test (UnitTests)